GuicedEE/junie-guides/RULES.md

 - Where to put project rules: Place project artifacts (PACT.md, project RULES.md, GUIDES.md, IMPLEMENTATION.md, etc.) in the host project repository, outside the submodule (for example, under docs/ or at the repository root).
 - Extending/overriding: If a project needs to extend or override guidance, create or update the host project's RULES.md and link to the relevant sections in this repository; do not modify files inside the submodule.
 - Getting started as a submodule (example):
-  - git submodule add <JunieGuides repository URL> docs/junie-guides
+  - git submodule add <RulesRepository repository URL> docs/rules-repository
   - git submodule update --init --recursive
 - Collaboration model: See the repository README.md for principles and the structure of work that define how PACT, RULES, GUIDES, and IMPLEMENTATION artifacts relate.